Lattices generated by Chip Firing Game models: criteria and recognition algorithm: A necessary and sufficient condition for

 generates the lattice represented in Figure \ref{fig:image16}.

 In Figure \ref{fig:image16}, each $c_i \prec c_j$ is labeled by the vertex which is fired in $c_i$ to obtain $c_j$.
 The lattice in Figure \ref{fig:image17} is the same as one in Figure \ref{fig:image16} but each $c_i \prec c_j$ is labeled by $\mathfrak{m}(c_i,c_j)$.
 Figure \ref{fig:image19} shows the lattice in the way each configuration is presented by the set of vertices which are fired to obtain this configuration.
 In Figure \ref{fig:image18}, each configuration $c$ is presented by $M\backslash M_c$.
-It's easy to see that the labelings in Figure \ref{fig:image16} and Figure \ref{fig:image17} are the same, the presentations in Figure \ref{fig:image19} and Figure \ref{fig:image18} are the same too with respect to the correspondence $\kappa$ defined by $\kappa(c_{6})=v_4,\kappa(c_{7})=v_3,\kappa(c_{8})=v_2,\kappa({c_9})=v_1$.
+Clearly the labelings in Figure \ref{fig:image16} and Figure \ref{fig:image17} are the same, the presentations in Figure \ref{fig:image19} and Figure \ref{fig:image18} are the same too with respect to the correspondence $\kappa$ defined by $\kappa(c_{6})=v_4,\kappa(c_{7})=v_3,\kappa(c_{8})=v_2,\kappa({c_9})=v_1$.

 For each $m \in M$, $\mathfrak{U}_m$ denotes the collection of all minimal elements of $\set{x \in X: \exists y \in X, x \prec y \text{ and } \mathfrak{m}(x,y)=m}$ and $\mathfrak{L}_m$ denotes the collection of all maximal elements of $X\backslash \underset{a \in \mathfrak{U}_m}{\bigcup} \set{x \in X: a\leq x}$.